The Top 8 Language Resources I Actually Use on a Regular Basis

 How often I use this resource // I use it at least once a week.

-I try to use Lang-8 at least once per week, but that doesn’t always happen.
-I’ve found it really useful for learning to write and/or improving my writing.
+This is a fairly new-to-me resource and my goal is to use Journaly at least once per week.
+I’ve found its comparable predecessor, Journaly, really useful for learning to write and/or improving my writing.

-Why I use this resource // I often use this to write short posts relevant to things that I might actually write or talk about in a real life conversation or article.
+Why I use this resource // I use this to write short posts relevant to things that I might actually write or talk about in a real-life conversation or article.
+The community on the platform offers feedback and corrections which is quite helpful.

 How often I use this resource // I try to use it at least once a month.